JuliaGraphics/Luxor.jl/docs/src/basics.md

 ## Arrows

 You can draw lines or arcs with arrows at the end with `arrow()`.
 For straight arrows, supply the start and end points.
 For arrows as circular arcs, you provide center, radius, and start and finish angles.
-You can optionally provide dimensions for the arrowheadlength and angle of the tip of the arrow.
+You can optionally provide dimensions for the `arrowheadlength` and `arrowheadangle` of the tip of the arrow (angle in radians between side and center).
 The default line weight is 1.0, equivalent to `setline(1)`), but you can specify another.

 ```@example
 using Luxor # hide